 - Duplicate code.
 As the name suggests, duplicate code occurs when almost identical code is implemented more than once.

 - Dead code.
-This code smell means that a code does not function or serve any purpose.
+This means that a code does not function or serve any purpose.

 - Speculative generality.
 This is a symptom of trying to anticipate all the coding needs of a specific program from the start.
 As you develop the project, unnecessary code can be removed.

 - Comments.
-This code smell is triggered when a method is filled with comments.
+This is triggered when a method is filled with comments.
 Many are likely unnecessary to the overall functioning of the program.

 This grouping contains smells that encourage coupling between classes.